Apple Card: Privacy and security

 A unique card number is created for each device and is stored in a secure element which is used by Apple Pay to handle transactions and on-device cryptographic functions.
 Each transaction uses its own one-time dynamic security code and is authorized with Face ID, Touch ID, or passcode.

 As with Apple Cash, transaction history for Apple Card is stored on and synced across devices using iCloud and encrypted such that only the authorized account holder can view it.
-Two-factor authentication must be enabled on the user's Apple ID account in order to apply for Apple Card.
+Two-factor authentication must be enabled on the user's Apple Account in order to apply for Apple Card.

 Controversies

 In 2024, the Consumer Financial Protection Bureau ordered Apple and Goldman Sachs to pay over $89 million over allegations the two "illegally mishandled transaction disputes and misled iPhone purchasers about interest-free payment options".
 In 2025, under the second Trump administration, the CFPB terminated Apple's consent order years ahead of schedule.